YYovchev123/Web3.0-Security-Findings/contest-findings/loopFi.md

-# LoopFi - 05.2024 - yovchev_yoan's finiding

-### [H-1] `PrelaunchPoints::lock, lockFor` allows a users to lock s small amount of LRT token and then force ether into the contract claiming as much lpETH as they want, removing the risk of locking a lot of tokens and braking the 2nd invariant
+### `PrelaunchPoints::lock, lockFor` allows a users to lock s small amount of LRT token and then force ether into the contract claiming as much lpETH as they want, removing the risk of locking a lot of tokens and braking the 2nd invariant

 **Description:**